Painting on Location

 Well I see there is not much difference between them, both of them are wrong.

 There are 2 ways to fix this..
 One would be to lighten the right dark side by either scraping away the dark color and pressure applying a thin layer of lime or lime and marble dust.
-Or, scrub down through the hard surface with a bristle brush and lime plus the new color.
+Or, scrub down through the hard surface with a bristle brush and add lime plus the new color.

-Jumping across the cut line with both sides cleaned of color and adding a new colored surface would work also but both sides would have to be equal in water saturation.
 The easiest way would be to paint it secco with a glue of sorts, like a cement/tile acrylic sealer, or casein, or egg yolk.
 Since I might use bees wax as the final protecting finish I might use some of the secco technique.

 Giornate #11

 The distant reflection.
 This is a very small giornate, I have to see what went wrong in Giornate #9 and I found it.
 Something leached out of the soaked wood touching the fresco.
 A piece of tape on the wood fixed that.
-11:30 AM, Starting with this 4x.5 inch area, finished it in an hour, laid and painted the rest of the reflection and cut the cut.